TLS Certificate Management

 About the API

-• Retrieve a list of your AEMO-signed TLS certificates and orders
+• Retrieve a list of your AEMO-signed TLS certificates and orders.

-• Download a specific TLS certificate
+• Download a TLS certificate.

-• Generate a new TLS certificate
+• Generate a new TLS certificate.

-• Reissue a TLS certificate
+• Reissue a TLS certificate.

-• Renew a soon-to-expire TLS certificate
+• Renew an expiring TLS certificate.

-• Revoke a TLS certificate
+• Revoke a TLS certificate.

 • Be a Registered Participant with a Participant ID.